SamW94/gogolf-api/README.md

     2025/10/17 20:43:29 goose: successfully migrated database to version: 1
     ```

-7. From the root of the project, change into the `src` directory.
-Run the code with `go run .` and you should see a message like below.

-    ```
-    cd src
-    go run .
-    ```

-    You should see a message like this if you've done everything right.

-    ```
-    2025/10/17 20:46:24 Serving on internal port: <the internal port from your .env file>
-    ```

-8. The API is serving traffic on `http://localhost:<your-port>` - test it out using Postman or curl!
+8. The API is serving traffic on `http://localhost:8080` - test it out using Postman, curl or the [gogolf-cli!](https://github.com/SamW94/gogolf-cli)